anchetaWern/Adios-belly-fat-project/wern.md

 # Diet

 I don't really plan my diet, I eat whatever is on the table.
 But I try to avoid fatty foods, eat fruit for every meal (usually banana), and stick to only one cup of rice.
+The plan is to add more protein (meat) and fiber (vegetables) into every meal and skip rice for 1 meal per day.